 And she felt the baby move inside her.

-On Mother’s Lap, by Ann Herbert Scott and illustrated by Glo Coalson.
+By Ann Herbert Scott and illustrated by Glo Coalson.
 Mom reads Michael a story who brings more and more things on his mother’s lap as they sit together in the rocking chair.
-Eventually, his baby sister wakes up, and when Mom goes to get the baby, Michael is upset because he doesn’t think there’s enough room.
+Eventually, his baby sister wakes up, and when Mom goes to get the baby, Michael is upset because he doesn’t think there’s enough on his mother’s lap.
 But of course there is always more room on mother’s lap.

-I love reading this book with the kids, rocking back and forth, back and forth–just like in the book.
+I love reading this book with the kids, rocking back and forth, back and forth–just like they do in the book.

-We Like to Nurse, by Chia Martin and illustrated by Shukyo Rainey is a book that is especially good for toddlers and preschoolers because of the brightly painted pictures and simple text.
+By Chia Martin and illustrated by Shukyo Rainey.
+This is a book that is especially good for toddlers and preschoolers because of the brightly painted pictures and simple text.
 Each page shows a different animal nursing its young.
 The last page with a mother nursing her baby, reads, “We like to nurse.”

-The Biggest Bed in the World, by Lyndsey Camp, and illustrated by Jonathon Langley.
+By Lyndsey Camp, and illustrated by Jonathon Langley.
 This is such a fun book.
 When there’s a baby in his bed, dad says, “How am I supposed to sleep like this?”
 The family keeps on growing with the addition of twins and triplets until Dad finally has to make the biggest bed in the world.
 He even has to knock down walls so the bed will fit in the house.
-When the kids all move to their own beds, Dad thinks his bed is too empty, and still he wonders, “How am I supposed to sleep like this?”
+When the kids are older and move to their own beds, now Dad thinks his bed is too empty, and he wonders yet again, “How am I supposed to sleep like this?”
 I love the way nursing is drawn in this story.

 A little boy, Mum says, crying and smiling at the same time.
 She holds him close against her breast.
 Dad tucks the blanket around them.
 He’s crying too.